aritang/aritang.github.io/content/posts/sleepingbot_page.md

 The frontend keeps a rolling array of up to 8 messages.
 On each send, the prior exchanges are included in the POST body as `history`.
 The backend formats them as alternating `user`/`assistant` messages before the current question, so the bot has full within-session context.

 When the cap is hit, the input locks and a "start fresh" button appears above it.
 The conversation stays visible until the user explicitly clicks it — nothing is wiped silently.

+## typewriter effect

+Streaming responses don't render directly — they feed into a raw buffer.
+A 20ms interval drains the buffer 3 characters at a time (6 if it's falling behind) and displays plain text while typing.
+When the stream ends and the typewriter catches up, the full response is swapped to markdown-rendered output.

+## loading indicator

+While waiting for the first bytes, the bot bubble shows three bouncing dots (staggered CSS animation).
+They disappear the moment the typewriter starts.